pjastam/shiny-speedskating/README.md

 <h2 id="usage">Usage</h2>

-To run this Shiny app in a Docker container on your computer as follows:
+To run this Shiny app in a Docker container on your computer:

 ``` r
 docker run -d -p 80:80 pjastam/shiny-speedskating